 This paper introduces a new reflection principle.
 It says that whatever is true in all entities of some kind is also true in a small collection of them.
 When applied to sets and classes, it turns out to be remarkably strong (implying that there are so-called 1-extendible cardinals).

 Pluralities as nothing over and above.
 Submitted.

-This paper develops an account of pluralities based on the following simple claim, which I call the fundamental conception of pluralities: some things are nothing over and above the individual things they comprise.
+This paper develops an account of pluralities based on the following simple claim: some things are nothing over and above the individual things they comprise.
 For some, this may seem like a mysterious statement, perhaps even meaningless; for others, like a truism, trivial and inferentially inert.
-I show that neither reaction is correct: the fundamental conception is both tractable and has important consequences for a number of debates in philosophy.
+I show that neither reaction is correct: the claim is both tractable and has important consequences for a number of debates in philosophy.